What Women Were Wearing When They Were Molested

 (This story was originally published on 12 January 2017.
-It is being republished from The Quint’s archives in light of the incident at a Gurgaon mall where a woman allegedly told girls that they deserve to be raped because of the length of their skirts)
+It is being republished from The Quint’s archives in light of Kerala HC's observation that sexual harassment offence under IPC is prima facie 'not attracted' when the woman was wearing ‘sexually provocative dresses.’)

 Every morning, when a woman rummages through her wardrobe to take out a piece of clothing, she is faced with the sad realisation that nothing in it belongs to her at all.
 Hell, even her body isn’t her own.

 A woman’s wardrobe has viciously been used as a weapon against her.
 Each time her dress is shred into a million fragments and presented as evidence, justifying all sorts of sexual, violent acts against her, thereby normalising assault.

 The dress – in India and everywhere else– has been used by men and second-rate politicians as a potent tool to further a misogynist agenda.
 Through this photo series, I attempt to challenge the notion that clothes are in some way responsible for sexual assault towards women, when in fact it is the perverse attitude of a few men that leads to it.
 I asked a few women to share with me the item of clothing they were wearing when they experienced assault.

 As is clear from the photographs below, ultimately it didn’t matter what they were wearing at all.
 The very act of being a woman made them susceptible to acts of violence.